 How much sugar in ketchup vs donut?
-Three tablespoons of ketchup has as much sugar as a donut.
+Are Krispy Kremes healthier than ketchup?
+You might be surprised.
+Nutrition information says that three tablespoons of ketchup has as much sugar as a donut.
 At least, that’s what a recent Internet meme claims.
 The thing is, it might actually be true!
 Sort of, at least.

-You would expect this kind of sugar from your Pumpkin Spice Latte.
+You might expect this amount of sugar from your Pumpkin Spice Latte.
 How is it even possible from plain old ketchup?
 A whole donut weighs so much more?
 The answer lies with the differences between sugar and calories.
 Yes, all sugar has calories.
-But not calories are in sugar.
+But not all calories are in sugar.

 A Krispy Kreme chocolate donut glazed donut with sprinkles?
 That also has sugar.
-But it also has carbohydrates that are no sugar.
-For a 3 ounce donut:
+But it also has complex carbohydrates that are not sugar.
+For a 3 ounce Krispy Kreme donut:

-So, even a large donut can have more sugar than ketchup.
-You can easily imagine that a few grams of sugar here and there will do.
+So, even a large Krispy Kreme donut can have more sugar than a few tablespoons of ketchup.
+You can easily imagine that a few grams of sugar here and there will add up.

 The meme is really a trick.
 What the meme doesn’t tell you is that it’s only counting simple sugar.
 It doesn’t include the extra calories from the complex carbohydrates.
 Basically all the flour in those donuts means even more calories from complex carbohydrates.
 Even though those complex carbohydrates will act just like sugar when your body digests them.